Buying your first home? An FHA loan might be the answer to financing your purchase.

 Assumable mortgage.
 What many people don’t know is that an FHA loan is also an assumable mortgage, which is the type of loan where the buyer could take over the seller’s mortgage rather than applying for a new loan.
 This is beneficial to the borrower because even if you have a low credit score, you could still qualify for an FHA loan.

 Debt-to-income ratio.
-Debt-to-income ratio (DTI) is the percentage that shows how much a person’s income is used to cover his or her debts.
+What is debt-to-income ratio?
+This is the percentage that shows how much a person’s income is used to cover his or her debts.
 The debt-to-income ratios are 31% for housing-related debt, and 43% for total debt.

 Borrowing for home repairs.
 The FHA has a loan for borrowers who want to repair their home called the 203(k) loan.
 The 203(k) allows you to buy a house and address the necessary repairs in one transaction, or refinance the rehabilitation of your existing home.